retrocomputacion/retrobbs/readme.md

 | `entryZid` | Board ID (>0)

 See the example `config.ini` for recommended usage.

+### Function LABEL:
+Display non-interactive text in a menu.
+Combine it with an entry description text in 1 column mode for a menu description that doesn't have an associated key.

 [^1]: Replace Z in the `config.ini` parameters with the entry ID number.